Allen gunman had 8 guns bought legally

 - Investigators have processed the crime scene and returned the outlets' parking lot to its management, which will determine if or when the Allen Premium Outlets should reopen.

-Meanwhile: Six people were still in the hospital yesterday.
+Meanwhile: Six victims remained hospitalized Tuesday.
 One person was in critical condition.

 What's next: DPS and the FBI say they will continue to offer support to anyone who was impacted by the shooting.